 Things to consider

 The mountain bike you purchase determines how well you travel across uneven, steep, and often unpredictable terrain.
 Decide in advance the types of trails you plan to ride, whether it includes lots of steep hills and climbing or relatively smoother paths and gravel trails.
 If you’re an adrenaline junkie looking to plunge down rugged hills, you’ll want to select for different features than a long-distance rider who’s looking for the smoothest ascent.
+And remember, safety comes first: If you’re new to the sport, make sure you go easy and get some training from experienced riders.

 There are roughly five different styles of mountain bikes that vary according to purpose.
 Trail bikes are your most common, meant for well-trodden trails with plenty of casual climbs and descents.
 These bikes are great all-around models for the weekend warrior and anyone interested in riding rather than racing.
 Trail bikes usually provide between 120 and 140 millimeters of suspension travel, which is the amount of movement offered by the bike’s front and rear suspensions.